Beckn-One/DEG/architecture/Energy catalogue.md

 Energy catalogues are the supply-side complement to energy intents - when a consumer's intent matches a provider's catalogue offering, the foundation for an energy contract is established.

+**EnergyOffer as Core Primitive**: A catalogue can be thought of as a **bouquet of EnergyOffers**.
+Each **EnergyOffer** is the **core Beckn primitive** representing contract participation opportunities, published in `offerAttributes`.
+Offers specify **open roles** (BUYER, SELLER, PROSUMER, MARKET_CLEARING_AGENT, AGGREGATOR, GRID_OPERATOR) that participants can assume in EnergyContracts.
+Offers reference EnergyContracts that define computational billing logic.

 ## Why Energy Catalogues Matter

 In traditional centralized energy systems: